RasheedLewis/VibeCraft/docs/advanced_features_planning/TEMPLATE_CHARACTERS_FEATURE.md

 ## Overview

-Add pre-generated template character images (4-6 options) that users can select instead of uploading their own.
+Add pre-generated template character images (4 characters, each with 2 poses = 8 images total) that users can select instead of uploading their own.
 This will make manual testing easier and provide quick character options.

 **Benefits**: